jermp/sshash-lite/README.md

 SSHash-Lite
 ===========

+A membership-only version of [SSHash](https://github.com/jermp/sshash).
+It works with files with duplicate k-mers too.

+TODO

 <!-- This is a compressed dictionary data structure for k-mers
 (strings of length k over the DNA alphabet {A,C,G,T}), based on **S**parse and **S**kew **Hash**ing.